Seshu-Yash/Traffic-Analysis/README.md

 ## Contributing

 Contributions are welcome!
 If you have ideas for improvements, bug fixes, or new features, please open an issue or submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE), which means you are free to use, modify, and distribute the code for personal or commercial purposes.

-Feel free to reach out for any questions or support related to the Traffic Analysis project.

 Drive safely!